placrosse/kodo/docs/source/faq.rst

 --------

 It is not always necessary to transmit encoded packets while using Network Coding.
-Uncoded packets can be considered primitive linear combinations, so they can be processed by the decoder.
 Systematic coding means transmitting each generation in two stages.
-In the first stage, the sender transmits all packets uncoded.
-Each of these packets will contain new useful information for the individual receivers.
+In the first stage, the sender transmits all original symbols uncoded.
 In the second stage, the sender generates random linear combinations of the original symbols in order to correct any packet losses which might have occurred during the first stage.

 What is the code density?
 ------------------------